These are the questions that you have asked us about the BID. We will update this list as you ask more questions.

 8: Why should I vote Yes?

-Voting YES to a BID in Canterbury will mean that you can expect a better marketed, maintained and managed city; you will be contributing to the £2.5 million BID Company that will work to improve Canterbury over the next five years.
+Voting YES to a BID in Canterbury will mean that you can expect a better marketed, maintained and managed city; you will be contributing to the £2.9 million invested to improve Canterbury over the next five years.
 And the BID will only go ahead if it receives more YES votes than no votes, by number and Rateable Value.

 9: And if I vote No?

-NOTHING.
-Voting no will mean that you are saying no to additional sustainable funding to support the city.
-Without this investment we will not be able to offer a quality programme of initiatives, services and events, and you will lose the opportunity to make a difference to the city.
+Canterbury will no longer have a BID.
+Voting no will mean that you are saying no to Christmas lights, hanging baskets, Canterbury in Bloom awards, Purple Flag accreditation, city-wide national promotions for the Summer, Christmas in Canterbury campaign, BID networking, BID footfall reporting, the free MyCanterbury platform and support of the BID Ambassadors.
+Without this investment we will not be able to push forward with free citywide Wi-fi and the other initiatives, services and events we support.
+You will lose the opportunity to make a difference to the city.

 10. What are the benefits of BIDs?